valerio-bozzolan/MediaWikiOrphanizerBot/README.md

  	Start only if the last edit on the list was done at least $warmup seconds ago --cooldown=VALUE
- 	End early when reaching this number of edits
+ 	End early when reaching this number of edits --seealso=VALUE
+ 	Title of your local "See also" section
  --debug
  	Increase verbosity
  --help